 Substitution and Exclusivity

-This is probably the main point now discussed amongst Contractors, as many incorrectly believe it is the only point needed in a Contract to prove self-employment.
+This is probably the main point now discussed among freelance contractors, as many incorrectly believe it is the only point needed in a contract to prove self-employment.

 As it turned out Tanton did use a substitute from time to time.
-In addition, Tanton became ill for 6 months and paid the substitute driver from his remuneration from Express and Echo Publications.
-However, the Industrial tribunal decided that Tanton was an employee.
+In addition, Tanton became ill for six months and paid the substitute driver from his remuneration from Express and Echo Publications.
+However, the industrial tribunal decided that Tanton was an employee.

 The case was then brought before the Court of Appeal.
-In this case, the Judges referred to the Ready Mixed Concrete South East Limited v.
-Minister of Pensions and National Insurance (1968) where the Judge expressed his view that a Contract of Service (employment) means:
+In this case, the judges referred to the Ready Mixed Concrete South East Limited v.
+Minister of Pensions and National Insurance (1968) where the judge expressed his view that a contract of service (employment) means the following.

-Contract of Service exists if these three conditions are fulfilled.
+A contract of service exists if these three conditions are fulfilled.

 - The servant agrees that, in consideration of a wage or other remuneration, he will provide his own work and skill in the performance of some service for his master.